jamesotto852/TDAvis/README.md

 In the above animation, we see the structure of the Rips complexes change as the radii increase.
-For example, in the top right plot we see two disconnected components last a couple of seconds.
+For example, in the top right plot we see two disconnected components that last a couple of seconds.
 In the bottom right plot, the central hole is present for almost the entire animation.
 In the first plot, we see quite a few short-lived holes, but overall there are no features that persist for more than a few frames.